zach-wahrer/GoCLC/README.md

 GoCLC is a command line, multi-user chat server and client written in, you guessed it, Go!

 ## To Run Your Own Server
 Clone the repo, then execute `go run .` in the project's root directory.
 The server will begin running, listening on `localhost:8000`.
+Optionally, you can specify your own address and port with the `-address` and `-port` command flags, respectively.

 Since GoCLC is currently in the early stages of development, the server cannot do much more than greet a user and offer rudimentary commands.
 However, this will change rapidly, so keep an eye on this repo!